1Dmarc1/ModifiedMpFile/README.md

 2. **Download**: Download the modified `mp.wz` file from the releases section of this repository.
 3. **Replace**: Replace the original `mp.wz` file in your Warzone 2100 installation directory with the modified version you downloaded.
    - **Standard Installation Path (Windows)**: Typically, the installation directory is `C:\Program Files\Warzone 2100`.
 The `mp.wz` file can be found in the data directory of your installation.

+For multiplayer to work all clients need the same mp.wz file.

 ## License